-The most illuminating part of reading The Female Brain came in the author’s assertion that just because we know the way we often feel is influenced by chemical put out by our brains, we do not need to allow these chemicals to rule our lives.
-For example, just knowing that I am more prone to react to a negative situation with anxiety as I draw nearer to my menstrual cycle allows me to be in more control of my reactions, and to use other methods to quell my anxious feelings (like meditation, certain herbal supplements, self-hypnosis, etc).
-Instead of feeling like my anxiety has to rule my life, I feel as if I can have a lot of control of my anxiety.
+The most illuminating part of reading The Female Brain came in the author’s assertion on this… Just because we know the way we often feel is influenced by chemicals in our brains, we do not need to allow these chemicals to rule our lives.
+For example, I know I am more prone to react to a negative situation with anxiety as I draw nearer to my menstrual cycle.
+This knowledge allows me to be in more control of my reactions.
+I can then use other methods to quell my anxious feelings.
+(Like meditation, certain herbal supplements, self-hypnosis, etc.) So instead of feeling like my anxiety has to rule my life, I feel as if I can have a lot of control of my anxiety.

-And this brings us to genetics, personalities, children and sleep.
-I believe there are several pieces of a puzzle that come together to make up the sleep training process: A child’s natural temperament or personality, the parents’ natural temperament or personality (and thus their ability to be consistent in implementing the sleep training plan itself), and the type of training method the parent chooses.
+This brings us to genetics, personalities, children, and sleep.
+I believe there are several pieces of a puzzle that come together to make up the sleep training process.
+1) A child’s natural temperament or personality.
+2) The parents’ natural temperament or personality.
+(And thus their ability to be consistent in implementing the sleep training plan itself.)
+And 3) the type of training method the parent chooses.

-These three factors together total the sum of the sleep training experience, however, they do not usually make up equal parts.
-If a child is extremely strong willed, the parent’s consistency and the type of method chosen will often take a back seat to the child’s personality fighting the process itself.
-If the child is very mellow and the method is very lax, but the parent is very strong-willed and thus hyper consistent in implementing the method, sleep training is be successful faster.
+These three factors together total the sum of the sleep training experience.
+However, they do not usually make up equal parts.
+Let’s take, for example, a child who is extremely strong willed.
+Their parents’ consistency, and the type of method chosen, will often take a back seat to the child’s personality fighting the process itself.
+Conversely, if a child is very mellow, and the method is very lax, but the parent is strong-willed and hyper consistent in implementing the method, sleep training will be successful faster.

 It is extremely important for parents to use the knowledge that a baby’s personality greatly impacts the sleep training process to their advantage.
-At the very least, a mother can know that two babies (her own and her friend’s baby, for example) undergoing the same training method at the same age will almost certainly not react identically – why would they?
+At the very least, a mother can know that two babies (ie. her own and her friend’s baby) undergoing the same training method, at the same age, will almost certainly not react identically.
+Why would they?